 However, when you’re an empath and don’t know it, there’s a whole other dimension to your experience non-empaths cannot understand.

 They don’t understand and will more often than not dismiss it because, to them, it’s unknown.

-This is normal for a narcissistic parent, but it goes much deeper.
+This is normal for a narcissistic mother.

 Let’s face it; when you have a narcissistic parent, there is no doubt you’ve been ripped off in life.

 Not only is it a twisted blurry mess for the child being abused in this way, but it’s also almost impossible for anyone to understand unless they experience it for themselves.